UniversityOfHelsinkiCS/gptwrapper/documentation/rag.md

 The textual content of the source files is split into small sections called chunks.
 Each chunk is roughly 1000 characters long, with an overlap of 200 characters.
 Chunks are split on sentence breaks with best effort.
 In the case of markdown, the splitting is done on headings and section changes.
+Because of this, markdown can improve the quality of the results.

 ### Embedding